HectorCastelli/shop-billing-test/README.md

 **You can define the database structure and the offered APIs as you consider** it’s the best and optimal way to do it

-Any extra functionality that make sense in this platform will be valoreated positively
+Any extra functionality that make sense in this platform will be valued positively

 ### Technical requirements

 For the implementation the requirements are:

-- A way to validate that all the functionalities required are working correctly (tests or a set of data to replicate the behaviour plus an script, or other way you think we can validate the platform is working correctly)
+- A way to validate that all the functionalities required are working correctly (tests or a set of data to replicate the behavior plus an script, or other way you think we can validate the platform is working correctly)
 - All the communication with the platform must be through APIs (REST or GraphQL, as you think it is the best)